Leon4721/project-one/README.md

 ### Design Choices

-- the website ws desgine with a 90s hip-hop vibe with a gritty, urban palette: burnt orange (#FB621C), and moody purple (#410547).smokey backgorunds , pixel fonts, and graffiti-inspired layouts create a raw, nostalgic feel.
+- The website was designed with a 90s hip-hop vibe with a gritty, urban palette: burnt orange (#FB621C), and moody purple (#410547).
+Smoky backgrounds, pixel fonts, and graffiti-inspired layouts create a raw, nostalgic feel.
 - Built for edge and nostalgia—like a mixtape in website form
 - Each main page features a distinct hero section (carousel, video, banner)
 - Modal and carousel interactions reinforce modern, dynamic feel

 ### Colour Scheme
 ![AdobeColor-My Color Theme (1)](https://github.com/user-attachments/assets/65cee7e3-7e49-419b-9ccd-049ec4f320c7)